Updated: Jul 12, 2021

-Who doesn’t like to complain?
+Who doesn’t complain now and then?
 It can be enjoyable, or at least helpful at times.
 Sometimes it just feels good to get your complaints out in the open.
 Or, as writer Jane Wagner jokingly wrote:

 Using the Progressive to Complain

-Although we usually use the progressive tenses (be verb + verb + ing) to talk about actions that are happening in the present moment (I am writing right now) or even future plans (I am having a party on Friday), you can also use the progressive tenses to describe something that bothers you.
+We usually use the progressive tenses (to be verb + verb + ing) to talk about actions that are happening in the present moment (I am writing right now) or even future plans (I am having a party on Friday), or the past (He was talking on the phone when I walked in the room).
+However, you can also use the progressive tenses to describe something that bothers you.

 English speakers do this a lot, and it looks like this:

 ➪ My son is always playing on his cell phone.

 Now, as you might know, the word always usually triggers the simple present:

 ➪ He always eats his lunch at his desk.

 But using the present progressive means that this behavior troubles me; it’s a complaint of mine.

 ➪ My brother is always picking on me.